J-Rod? Jennifer Lopez And Baseball Star Alex Rodriguez Reportedly Dating

 “[J. Lo and Alex have] been quietly dating for a couple months,” the insider shared with the entertainment publication about the alleged new pair.

-“Her thing with Drake ended after TMZ reported he hooked up with French booty model /porn star Rosee Divine in Amsterdam back in January.”
+“Her thing with Drake ended after TMZ reported he hooked up with French booty model/porn star Rosee Divine in Amsterdam back in January.”

 Incidentally, news of the “Hold On, We’re Coming Home” performer’s rumored infidelity with Divine was said to have come just days after he supposedly spent the Christmas break with Lopez and her entire family, including twins Max and Emme, and her mother, Linda.